freeradical13/freeradical13.github.io/index.md

 ## Planetary Science

 [Planetary Science][] is the study of planets.
-The [Earth's orbit][] around the sun is an [elliptic orbit][] at ~30km/s with an average distance to the sun of ~150 billion meters (bm).
+The [Earth's orbit][] around the sun is an [elliptic orbit][] (also called [ecliptic][]) at ~30km/s with an average distance to the sun of ~150 billion meters (bm).
 Although arbitrary, the Earth and Sun are generally viewed from the vantage point where the Earth orbits the sun in a counter-clockwise direction (Eastward), and the Earth and Sun themselves spin in a counter-clockwise direction around their North-South axes.
 From this vantage point, there are two opposite poles for the Earth: the [North Pole][] and the [South Pole][].
 It takes about one [day][] (24 hours) for the Earth to make a single rotation around its axis.
 It takes about 365.256 days for the Earth to make a single orbit around the sun.
-Earth's North-South [axis is tilted][] about 23.44° from the orbital plane.
+Earth's North-South [axis is tilted][] about 23.44° from the orbital plane (towards [Polaris][] - the Northern Star).
 The moon rotates counterclockwise around the Earth and itself rotates counterclockwise around its North-South axis.

+A location on the Earth is described by a latitude and a longitude, measured in degrees (°).
+The [equator][] is the mid-point between the North and South-poles which divides the Earth into the [Northern Hemisphere][] and [Southern Hemisphere][].
+The length of the equator - the circumference of Earth - is approximately 40,075 km.

+[Latitude][] specifies the North-South position of a point relative to the equator in degrees and a North (N) or South (S) designation.
+Therefore, the equator is at 0°, the North Pole is at 90° N, and the South Pole is at 90° S. Latitude may also be called a parallel.

+[Longitude][] specifies the East-West position of a point relative to the [Prime Meridian][] - which passes through Greenwich, England - in degrees and a East (E) or West (W) designation.
+Therefore, Greenwich is at 0°, and a point West of Greenwich can range up to -180° (or 180° W) or up to 180° (or 180° E).

+A location is normally specified with latitude first and longitude second.
+Latitude and longitude may be specified in decimal form (e.g. 40.771850, -73.974850 for New York City) or in degrees, [minutes, and seconds of an arc][] (e.g. 40°46'18.7"N, 73°58'29.5"W New York City).

+There are four other common parallels of reference: the [Arctic Circle][] at 66.57° N, the [Tropic of Cancer][] at 23.43° N, the [Tropic of Capricorn][] at 23.43° S, and the [Antarctic Circle][] at 66.57° S.

+More solar radiation reaches low latitudes (near the equator) than high latitudes (near the poles) because it hits the higher latitudes at an angle.

+A [solstice][] is a day of a year in the Earth's orbit around the sun when the tropic of cancer and the tropic of capricorn have the most or least amount of sunlight relative to other days in the year.
+During the June solstice (approximately June 21), the tropic of cancer receives the most and the tropic of capricorn receives the least.
+During the December solstice (approximately December 21), these are flipped.
+The hemispheres have opposite behavior because of the Earth's tilt.

+An [equinox][] is a day of a year in the Earth's orbit around the sun when the equator has the most amount of sunlight relative to other days in the year and all places on Earth have an equal day and night period.
+There are two such days: the Vernal equinox (approximately March 21) and the Autumnal equinox (approximately September 23).

+The amount and duration of sunlight are directly related to the temperature of different parts of Earth and a year is broken down into some number of general [seasons][] (depending on the latitude and logitude) such as summer (hottest season) and winter (coldest season).

+[Weather][] is the state of the atmosphere such as temperature.
+[Climate][] describes long-term weather trends.

+From the surface of Earth, the atmosphere decreasess in temperature as altitude increases until the [Tropopause][] (below which is considered the [Troposphere][] - up to between 6-18km), after which temperature increases through the [Stratosphere][] due to absorption of solar radiation in the [Ozone Layer][].
+The troposphere is where most weather occurs.
+Above the stratosphere is the [Mesosphere][], after the [stratopause][], where temperature again decreases as altitude increases.

+The tropopause causes water vapor to cool and condense into rain.

+Warm air is less dense than cold air.
+[Wind][] is a flow of air from high pressure to low pressure.

 ## Geology